raymri/Data-quality-analysis/README.md

 # Data-quality-analysis
-End‑to‑end data quality project using SQL, PostgreSQL, and Power BI to detect invalid CRM contact data and visualize issues in an interactive dashboard.
+This project presents an end-to-end data quality and governance use case focused on CRM contact data.
+Using SQL, PostgreSQL, and Power BI, it identifies invalid emails and related quality issues while framing them within a lightweight stewardship and remediation model.

 # Customer Data Quality Dashboard (PostgreSQL + Power BI)